akveo/react-native-ui-kitten/docs/src/articles/design-system/customize-mapping.md

       "appearances": {
         "filled": {
           "mapping": {
-            // ... <-- A parameter of iterest should be declared here }
+            // ... <-- A parameter of interest should be declared here }
         }
       }